Sai-Moen/rawaccel/userspace-backend/ScriptingLanguage/Docs/Guide.md

 Callbacks:
 After the Calculation section, more 'callbacks' can be defined.
 Although Calculation is a mandatory callback, there also exist optional callbacks.

-Distribution:
-A way to customize the distribution of points along the x-axis.
-Defined by writing `distribution(numpoints)` and then a block, where numpoints is the number of points that are defined.
-The number of points must be non-negative, and can be at most `capacity`.
-Inside the block, `x` will start at 0, but it will behave in a stateful manner.
-After each execution of the block, the new value of x will be saved to a list and used as the input value for the next execution.
-When this has been done `numpoints` amount of times, the list is full and will be used to run the Calculation block.

 ## Concluding Remarks